tsbmediaventure/ConsCent-docs/docs/embedded-subscription.md

     - 'defaultPhone' of the user, if available with the client, can be passed to ConsCent to be pre-filled in the required places

     - 'defaultEmail' of the user, if available with the client, can be passed to ConsCent to be pre-filled in the required places

+     - 'internalUserId' of the user, from the client CMS/Database which will be passed back in the login/signup/purchase webhooks, allowing the client to keep track of the user's activities

     3. successCallback and validation